handlebargh/yatto/CONTRIBUTING.md

     If it fails, fix all reported issues before committing.

+6. Run the test suite before committing:

+    ```bash
+    make test
+    ```

+    Or run the test command from the Makefile manually, but be sure to include the `YATTO_TEST_MODE=1` env var.

-6. Commit your changes.
+7. Commit your changes.

-7. Push your branch and open a Pull Request.
+8. Push your branch and open a Pull Request.